 Most people may not think it’s based on how DVRT is presented, but I LOVE training heavy!!!!
 Which can be funny coming from the guy that when he started lifting at 14 got pinned by the barbell on the bench press as his older brother laughed hysterically at him.
-It was the fact that with hard work and persistence in their strength training that pretty much anyone could get stronger that really drove me!
+It was the fact that with hard work and persistence in strength training seemed to really reward those that were willing to put in the work!

 It is what got me into competitive Olympic lifting and Strongman for a time.
 Even when I got into kettlebells it wasn’t long till I was doing my “conditioning” with 32 kg (70 pound) kettlebells for complexes and circuits.
 So when people think DVRT is JUST about conditioning or some correctives I laugh!